 What do you do?

-• Spend one hour each week with 1st and 2nd grade Meriden students
+• Spend 1-2 hours each week with 1st and 2nd grade Meriden students

 • Students do the reading - you help them with words and pronunciation